-In addition the market was changing.
-Our target markets were focusing on safety as well as the patient experience.
+In addition, the market was changing.
+Our audiences were focusing on safety as well as the patient experience.
 The current brand identity was all about technology.
-Technology was still an important factor, just not the only one.
-UMI was looking for an identity that could embrace all these elements while making them look contemporary and in a leading edge position.
+Technology was still an important factor, just not the most important.
+UMI was looking for an identity that could embrace all these elements while making them look contemporary and in a leading-edge position.

 The Marketing Collaborative interviewed UMI radiologists, staff, and those close to patients.
 A key finding was that referring office staff was making the decision more often than the physician.
 They often chose a radiology site based on convenience for them and the patient.
 We needed to increase their awareness of the staff available to make their lives easier as well as the importance of the medical expertise available at UMI.